rgweeps/RailsBoard/README.md

 # RailsBoard
-This is a web application probiding message board.
+This is a web application providing message board.

 ## Features
 - [x] post message